 In 1991, Joe Hall was raised and moved 800 yards to the western edge of campus, next to the Saint John's Art Center.
 The building was set on a new foundation designed by architect James Dean to house the studio.
 The new site enabled the program to expand into improved facilities and to incorporate several environmentally-aware methods and technologies.

 The first improvement was a clay washing system that uses recycled water, which saves thousands of gallons of drinkable water and serves as an environmental laboratory for students in the Environmental Studies program at Saint John's University and the College of Saint Benedict.
 It uses compressed air from the powerhouse, eliminating the use of electricity.

 The studio has two energy-efficient indoor kilns: a large gas kiln and a small electric kiln.
 These kilns are used to create work in support of the pottery program at times when the studio is not working towards a wood firing.
 An online computer system allows science students to retrieve information relating to energy consumption and exhaust emissions.

 The Saint John's Pottery is the first program in the United States to address issues of energy consumption and emissions during the firing process.
 This integration of science and creativity is unique to academic and production pottery programs.
 The studio uses energy-efficient lighting and includes a shipping room which uses recycled packaging materials from the campus.

 The construction of a new kiln, the largest wood burning kiln in North America, began in 1992 and was completed in 1994.
-Composed of three chambers, the Johana Kiln is 87 feet long, 6 feet 8 inches high, 6 feet wide, and has a capacity of 1,600 cubic feet.
-A kiln of this size enables forklifts to enter the front and back to accomodate large sculptures.
+Composed of three chambers, the Johanna Kiln is 87 feet long, 6 feet 8 inches high, 6 feet wide, and has a capacity of 1,600 cubic feet.
+A kiln of this size enables forklifts to enter the front and back to accommodate large sculptures.